louistaa/git-review/README.md

 ## merging from main
-so you have updates from main that you need locally if you're on louis-branch (any branch that is not on main)
+so you have updates from main that you need locally if you're on louis-branch (or any branch that is not on main)

 ```bash
 git status . # check if you are in the correct branch you want to recieve changes in